-Titleist is an American brand under the Acushnet Company, makers of the best gulf equipment around the world.
+Titleist is an American brand under the Acushnet Company, makers of some of the best golf equipment around the world.
 This brand was established in 1932 by Philip E. Young in Fairhaven, Massachusetts, United States.
 "Titleist " is a term that originated from "titlist," referring to titleholder.
-Titleist irons have established a good reputation as a field equipment manufacturer.
-Their lots of Titleist iron present on the line, but we will only tackle four of the greatest equipment.
+Titleist irons have established a good reputation as a golf equipment manufacturer.
 Many enthusiasts seek new innovation every now and then, so if you are one of them, take time to read and choose your best Titleist iron below.

 - Frequently Asked Questions (FAQ)

 Titleist T400 Irons

 Titleist T400 is a well-engineered iron that gives a "forgiveness" play to maximize your performance.
 The Titleist T400 Iron lets you launch further and reach the highest arc in your ball flight.
 This club set was designed to help moderate swing speed golfers to score lower.
 Modern technology for the better play was applied to achieve max forgiveness possible while launching it farther and higher.

 Up to 100 grams of high-density tungsten weighting was added to the toe and heel of the 5, 6, 7 irons in order to relocate the center of gravity.
 Hence launching higher and longer was the result.

 The split sole design of Titleist T400 sustains a solid performance and improves turf interaction having the advantage of a wide-body construction.
 Thus, making a smooth and more forgiving strike even stroked on various points of the Titleist golf clubs.

 The Titleist T400 has the greatest forgiveness among the Titleist irons because of its hollow construction, which allows the weight to be shifted back and increase the MOI.
 As a result, shots are longer and higher, even if they are not stuck on the center of the face giving extreme forgiveness on launches.